Skip navigation

 DWI Defense Attorney in Raleigh

-In 1957, Kirk, Kirk, Howell, Cutler & Thomas began providing residents of North Carolina with superior legal service and counsel.
-Over the past several decades, North Carolina has changed the laws related to drunk driving numerous times, tightening their laws and cracking down on offenders.
+In 1957, Kirk, Kirk, Howell, Cutler & Thomas began providing residents of North Carolina with legal service and counsel.
+Over the past several decades, North Carolina has changed the laws related to impaired driving numerous times, tightening enforcement and increasing penalties.

 In 2015 alone, North Carolina law enforcement handed out more than 22,000 citations for drivers accused of operating vehicles under the influence of drugs or alcohol.
-If you’ve been cited or arrested for driving while under the influence, our DWI attorneys in Raleigh can help you.
-To help you understand your options, read the guide below, and call our law firm for a consultation.
+If you’ve been cited or arrested for driving while impaired, a DWI attorney in Raleigh can help you understand your options and begin preparing your defense.
+Taking action early can make a meaningful difference in how your case is handled and what options may be available.

-*The acronyms DWI/DUI are commonly interchanged to describe the charge of impaired driving but since 1983 the Safe Roads Act which officially defines operating a vehicle after consuming drugs or alcohol as “driving while impaired” or DWI.
+The acronyms DWI/DUI are commonly interchanged to describe the charge of impaired driving, but since 1983 the Safe Roads Act officially defines operating a vehicle after consuming drugs or alcohol as “driving while impaired,” or DWI.

-The standard method for determining a driver’s level of intoxication is by testing the blood alcohol concentration (BAC) with either a breathalyzer or blood test.
-The State can prove impairment by the use of a breathalyzer or blood test or by showing appreciable impairment of a person’s mental or physical faculties.
+The standard method for determining a driver’s level of intoxication is by testing blood alcohol concentration (BAC) using either a breathalyzer or blood test.
+The State can attempt to prove impairment through chemical testing or by showing appreciable impairment of a person’s mental or physical faculties.

-In North Carolina, drivers who are cited for a DWI may receive both administrative and criminal penalties.
+In North Carolina, drivers who are cited for a DWI may face both administrative and criminal penalties.
+However, every case is different, and there may be opportunities to challenge how the stop or evidence is presented.

 Most DWI arrests result in an automatic 30-day suspended license with the possibility of a pre-trial limited driving privilege 10 days after being charged.

-A driver that refuses a chemical test, regardless of reason, will have their license suspended immediately, pending a hearing which must be scheduled with the NC DMV.
-If the hearing officer determines that there was a willful refusal, the driver is subject to a 1-year suspension.
-A DWI conviction may also result in substantially increased car insurance rates.
+A driver who refuses a chemical test, regardless of reason, will have their license suspended immediately, pending a hearing with the NC DMV.
+If the hearing officer determines there was a willful refusal, the driver is subject to a 1-year suspension.
+A DWI conviction may also result in increased car insurance rates.

 Grossly Aggravating Factors